FilipKmn/filipkmn.github.io/about.md

 published: true
 ---

-I love creating all sorts of things and software for that matter!
+I love creating all sorts of things... and software for that matter!

 What motivates me to create outstanding products is the pure joy of building a piece of software that will help out people in their everyday lives.